 How To Bluff In Poker

 Do you believe only the stronger hands win every round of poker?
 No, right.
 If you have been playing poker for a while, you would have witnessed that there are rounds where people win even with supposedly average or weak hands.
 How does that happen?
 It is mainly because of the way in which certain players on the table react when they see some other players go aggressive by bluffing in poker.
 Yes, you are reading it right.
-We are emphasizing on the important of making bluffs in poker.
+We are emphasizing the importance of making bluffs in poker.

 So, what exactly, is a bluff?
 A bluff is a poker play made by a player when he/she has a weak hand and still goes ahead with a ‘bet’ or ‘raise’, to get the other players to fold by making them believe that he/she has a strong hand.

-One of the key strategies that is discussed for most poker game variants is to analyze the style of play of the opponents on the poker table.
+One of the key strategies that are discussed for most poker game variants is to analyze the style of play of the opponents on the poker table.
 If you are not doing it, be rest assured that some other players on the table are already doing it.
-And that is how they manage to win at times with average or weak hands, knowing that you and few other players will fold if you don’t have a strong hand and see someone else go aggressive.
+And that is how they manage to win at times with average or weak hands, knowing that you and a few other players will fold if you don’t have a strong hand and see someone else go aggressive.

 At the same time, a key strategy to become a poker pro is to avoid too many bluffs.
 It is about finding the right mix.
 Please remember, timing is everything when it comes to bluffing in poker.
 If you wish to be a solid poker player, you cannot go overboard with bluff strategy, and you cannot ignore it completely.
 Why?
 Let us consider the reasons below: